smathot/semantic_pupil/readme.md

 ## IPython notebook

-For a quick example of how the analysis words, see this IPython notebook:
+For a quick example of how the analysis works, see this IPython notebook:

 - [analysis/basic-analysis.ipynb](analysis/basic-analysis.ipynb)